45 Unique Cultural Experiences to Inspire Your Next Trip

 Buenos Aires is the land of tango.
 The famous dance has heavily influenced Argentina's society and culture since the late 1800s.
 You'll find tango shows, tango dance venues called milongas and even tango in the streets.
 It's a playful dance filled with passion and vibrance.

-A fun way to learn about tango is by booking a dance lesson and then visiting an authentic milonga with your dance group after.
+A fun way to learn about tango is to book a dance lesson and then visit an authentic milonga with your dance group afterward.
 It's also a great excuse to buy a pair of tango shoes.
-Don't like moving your feet?
-See the pros and their perfect form at a live tango show.

 See our list of fun things to do in Buenos Aires, including where to see a tango show and where to get tango lessons.